You can enjoy FODMAP beans without causing any IBS symptoms.

 Why do beans cause gut symptoms in IBS?

-You may experience uncomfortable gut symptoms after eating beans due to their FODMAP content.
+Due to their FODMAP content, you may experience uncomfortable gut symptoms after eating beans.

 The main types are galacto-oligosaccharides (GOS) and fructans (1).

 The small intestine poorly absorbs FODMAPS.
 When FODMAPs then get to your large bowel, they are fermented by your gut bacteria.

 In most people, this will result in a bit of wind and bloating.
 However, in IBS this may leave you with extreme bloating and abdominal pain (2).
 You can read more about bloating and abdominal pain here.

 What beans can you eat on the low FODMAP diet?

 You can actually still enjoy beans on the low FODMAP diet.
 The key is to keep within the recommended serving sizes to prevent gut symptoms.

 According to Monash, the following beans can be included:

 - Boiled mung beans

 - Canned butter beans or lima beans